dariopedroniDEV/PartOfDayTTS/README.md

 **PartOfDayTTS is an exercise program I am developing to improve my Python coding.**
+**NOTE: The project is temporarly suspended.
+I have realized that I first need to build a solid base of Python knowledge before continuing my work on this.**

 The program will use the integrated command datetime to grab the hour, minutes and seconds.
 It will then isolate the current hour, and do a number check to see what part of the day it is.